chaos-polymtl/lethe/doc/source/examples/multiphysics/rising-bubble-VOF/rising-bubble-VOF.rst

         set output name                    = rising_bubble_VOF
         set output control                 = time
         set output time                    = 0.03
-        set output path                    = ./Output/
+        set output path                    = ./output/
         set subdivision                    = 1
     end

 .. warning::
-    Make sure to create a directory named ``Output`` in the same directory you are calling the solver from.
+    Make sure to create a directory named ``output`` in the same directory you are calling the solver from.
 Otherwise, the solver will be unable to generate the results files and will break.

 The ``multiphysics`` subsection enables to turn on `(true)`